Skip to main content

 You can set a default start time for your routes.
 See how to do so here.

-• Start location: The driver’s start location for this route
+• Start location: The driver’s start location for this route.
+Type the address and select the correct option from the results.

 • End location (Optional): Where the driver finishes the route.
 You can leave this blank as it is optional.

-If you don't specify an end location, any of the stops on the route can be the final stop, based on the route optimization.
+If you don't specify an end location, any stop on the route can be the final stop, depending on the route optimization.
 However, if you do choose an end location, the route optimization will always make that the final stop, no matter what.

 • Load deliveries: